rehierl/node-tree-outliner/3-0-0-design-1.md

 selected node (e.g. the `<body>` element).

 **CLARIFICATION**
-The section declared by the root sectioning node will be referred to as the "root section".
+The root node must be a sectioning node.
+The section that is declared by the root node will be referred to as the "root section".